 She auditioned for a Theatre In Education Co and so began 10 years of performing in schools around Australia and overseas.
 As a co-writer, director and performer in the long-running cabaret show, Beauty Is Your Duty, Cath had the opportunity to perform in several Melbourne International Comedy Festivals.
 Lots of corporate and school entertainment gigs followed on from all this, giving Cath free rein to indulge her passion for writing parodies.

-Last year Cath wrote and directed, How to Parent Good, a comedy fundraiser, which has been well received by audiences.
+In recent years Cath wrote and directed, How to Parent Good, a comedy fundraiser, which has been well received by audiences.
 Working as a Performing Arts Teacher at a local school has been thrown into the mix and ensures Cath’s life is never dull!

 Kelly has been described variously as an actor, a singer and a comedian – she personally prefers the term performer (because, frankly it takes the pressure off being particularly good at any one strain).